remix-run/remix/docs/api/remix.md

 #### `fetcher.submit()`

-Just like `useSubmit` except it doesn't cause a navigation.
+Like `useSubmit` except it doesn't cause a navigation.

 ```tsx
 let fetcher = useFetcher();